daviddelusenet/react-workshop/README.md

   In React you have a lot of possibilities on how to do things.
 Of course React has best practices but doesn't force these on you.

   Also there are a lot of tools which extend/improve React functionality.
 You can pick the ones you like and ignore the ones you don't like.

+- **You can also develop mobile applications with React Native**

+  With [React Native](https://facebook.github.io/react-native/) it's possible to develop mobile applications with React.
+These aren't hybrid apps or web apps, they're the real deal.

 These are not all of the advantages React has to offer.
 If you would like to read more about why React is awesome check out the following articles: